 Civil society and social movements have played an outsized role in advancing the goal of Education For All.
 But there has been little analysis of what they have achieved or how.
 Recent social accountability efforts have focused on critical scrutiny and monitoring of teachers and student performance.
 They have often overlooked the structural problems facing public education systems, including under-resourcing, lack of investment, and policy incoherence.

 ARC’s work on education aims to help fill this gap through action-oriented research with partners in education policy and practice.
 In a context of closing civic space, this work is crucial in convincing governments and policymakers to bolster support for social movements, NGOs, civic coalitions, and teacher unions, strengthening their advocacy for fairer and more effective education policies.
 Civil society actors can also learn from better documentation and analysis of their role in education policy and practice.

 Accountability for Education: the Role of Civil Society in National Policy

 ARC is a global learning partner for Education Out Loud (EOL).
 This civil society funding program of the Global Partnership for Education is the world’s biggest fund for education advocacy.
-During 2023, our role as EOL global learning partner is to generate evidence of the role of civil society in advocating for equitable, inclusive, and properly-resourced national education policy, and holding governments accountable for its implementation.
+During 2023, our role as EOL global learning partner has been to generate evidence of the role of civil society in advocating for equitable, inclusive, and properly-resourced national education policy, and holding governments accountable for its implementation.
 We are also supporting knowledge exchange between civil society actors, creating space for them to reflect on their own strategies.

 Joy Aceron’s contribution is informed by her advisory role with Multiply-Ed, a youth-led accountability coalition for education in the Philippines.
 Felipe Hevia’s contribution is informed by his leadership of Medición Independiente de Aprendizajes (MIA, Independent Learning Measurement), and his participation in the People’s Action Learning Network.

 ARC Publications on Education